preciofishbone/OmniaDocsG2/user-options/create-news/index.rst

-Create News
+Create news
 ===========================================

-Colleagues with the right permission can create and publish news in a specific News Center.
+Colleagues with the right permission can create and publish news in a specific news center.
 It's very common that only a dedicated group of authors can do that but it's also possible that all colleagues have this permission.

-If you have the permission necessary to create news, this button is shown in the News Archive.
+If you have the permission necessary to create news, this button is shown in the news archive.
 The button can also be made available on other pages.

 .. image:: create-news-button-new2.png